Modern Minoan Paganism: Walking with Ariadne's Tribe

 Posted by on in Paths Blogs

-Travel with me, across the world and back in time, to a Winter Solstice morning in ancient Crete.
-We are among the special guests, the important members of the community who have been invited to join the priests and priestesses of Knossos to witness a most sacred event.
+We're among the special guests, the important members of the community who have been invited to join the clergy of Knossos to witness a most sacred event.
 The gathering begins in the darkness before dawn.

-The air is crisp and cold as we join the others waiting in silence in the great plaza at the center of the temple.
-We stand in the dark, pressed close together, listening for that special sound – the blast of the triton shell that announces the first glimmer of the Winter Solstice sunrise over the land to the east.
-Our breathing generates tiny clouds of steam that are barely visible as the sky begins to lighten from deep black to dark blue.
+Our breath generates tiny clouds of steam that are barely visible as the sky begins to lighten from deep black to dark blue.
 Then, as the first rosy fingers of light stretch up from the horizon, the triton sounds, its call echoing around the stone-paved plaza.
-Though we are still surrounded by dimness and cannot see the Sun over the tall temple walls, we feel its presence as the process of dawning begins.
+Though we're still surrounded by dimness and can't see the Sun over the tall temple walls, we feel its presence - Her presence - as the process of dawning begins.

-Still in silence, we turn our attention to the wall before us.
-The panel doors slide open to reveal a small room.
-Its walls are painted a deep blood red, the color vivid as the light from the oil lamps flickers around the room.
-Along the right-hand wall stands a carved stone chair, flanked by vibrantly painted griffins and leaning palm trees.
+Along the right-hand wall stands a carved stone chair flanked by vibrantly painted griffins and leaning palm trees.
 Under the loving gaze of the fabulous creatures, beneath the shade of the fronds, sits a woman, heavily pregnant.
 She spreads her knees and arches her back, crying out in the agony of labor.

 We know who the woman is and where she has come from, for we have grown up with tales of her from earliest childhood.
 She is the Great Mother Rhea who has traveled from her cave in Mt.
-Dikte on this holiest of mornings to perform the holiest of acts.
+Dikte on this holiest of days to perform the holiest of acts.
 The divine midwife Eileithyia kneels at her feet, comforting her and encouraging her as the labor progresses.

-As her cries grow louder and more insistent a drumbeat begins, the double-thump rhythm of the heartbeat.
-It begins quiet and slow but as the Great Mother’s birth pangs intensify, the beat grows louder and faster.
+As her cries grow louder and more insistent, a drumbeat begins, the double-thump rhythm of the heartbeat.
+It begins quiet and slow, but as the Great Mother’s birth pangs intensify, the beat grows louder and faster.
 Our own heartbeats hasten as well, our breathing growing ragged as we feel ourselves drawn into the Great Mother’s agony and ecstasy.

-As we stand, frozen in place, unable to move or breathe, she lifts him up and holds him in the blessed light of the Midwinter dawn, her son, our Dionysos.
-He offers a quiet cry and we all raise our hands to our foreheads in the age-old salute of one living thing to another, one sacred being to another.
-For on this morning we are all the Great Mother giving birth and we are also all her infant Dionysos, born anew with the dawning sun.
+As we stand, frozen in place, unable to move or breathe, she lifts him up and holds him in the blessed light of the Midwinter dawn, her son, our Dionysus.
+He offers a quiet cry, and we all raise our hands to our foreheads in the age-old salute of one living being to another, one sacred being to another.

-The triton shell sounds its echoing blast to announce the god’s arrival in the world once again.
-And as we watch, the panel doors slide closed once again, allowing mother and infant their privacy.
-We lift our faces to the dawn, feeling warm sun on skin, wiping away tears of joy as we disperse in silence, back to our homes where our families await us for the celebration of Midwinter.
+We lift our faces to the dawn, feeling warm sunlight on skin, wiping away tears of joy as we disperse in silence, back to our homes where our families await us for the celebration of Midwinter.

 Last modified on

 Laura Perry is a priestess and creator who works magic with words, paint, ink, music, textiles, and herbs.
-She is the founder and Temple Mom of Modern Minoan Paganism.
+She's the founder and Temple Mom of Ariadne's Tribe, an inclusive Minoan spiritual tradition.
 When she's not busy drawing and writing, you can find her in the garden or giving living history demonstrations at local historic sites.

 Comments